 There are still too many question marks ahead.

-The fall of President Bashar al-Assad’s regime would also plunge Syria into deep instability, many analysts say, as fundamental questions about the country’s government, security and economy remain unanswered.
+The collapse of President Bashar al-Assad’s regime would also plunge Syria into deep instability, many analysts say, as fundamental questions about the country’s government, security, and economy remain unanswered.
 And predicting what will happen next is made more difficult by the sudden collapse of a government that has controlled the country for decades.

 Syrians celebrate the fall of President Assad's regime.
 But what the future holds, they still don't know.
 Photo: New York Times

-Perhaps the most pressing question is how quickly the rebel groups can defend the capital and prevent a chaotic fall from power, and what their plans are once they have achieved their goal of ousting Mr Assad.
+Perhaps the most pressing question is how quickly the rebel groups can defend the capital and prevent a chaotic fall from power, and what their plans are once they have achieved their goal of toppling Mr. Assad.

-It is also unclear how far and how quickly the rebel coalition can extend its control across the entire country, a key element in restoring stability, or whether they will remain united after the overthrow of the Syrian leader.
+It is also unclear how far and how quickly the rebel coalition can extend its control over the entire country, a key factor in restoring stability, or whether it will remain united after the overthrow of the Syrian leader.

-In addition, how will the new administration balance the competing interests of other forces holding territory in Syria, and whether it can manage the transition — or whether it can ensure civil services, a basic but necessary task for any functioning state?
+In addition, how will the new government balance the competing interests of other forces holding territory in Syria, and will it be able to manage the transition—or will it be able to ensure civil services, a basic but necessary task for any functioning state?

 Nguyen Khanh